-The company also designed and built the Avro Model 1 Avrocar which was a disc-shaped vehicle to test the suitability of a ‘saucer’ type aircraft.
-The Project Office at Avro Chadderton assisted in the design under the code-name Project Y. The programme was taken over and financed by the U.S. Department, but the after excellent performance predictions, the trials were a complete failure and the project was cancelled in 1951.
+Avro Canada designed and built the Avro Model 1 Avrocar, a strange disc-shaped vehicle used for testing the suitability of a ‘saucer’ type aircraft.
+It was powered by three small turbojets which drove a central fan to create an air cushion.
+The Project Office at Avro Chadderton assisted in the design under the code-name Project Y. It was predicted that the vehicle would have a maximum range and speed of 1,000 miles and 300 mph respectively.
+The programme was taken over and financed by the United States Army of Defence in 1955 but the trials were a complete failure and the project was cancelled in 1961.

 The Company also owned a Gas Turbine Division which later became Orenda Engines.
 It was responsible for the first jet engine to be designed and built in Canada, which first ran on 17th March 1948.

 Avro Canada is perhaps most famously known for the futuristic CF-105 Avro Arrow turbojet fighter.
 Powered by two Avro Orenda Iroquois engines, the Arrow made its maiden flight on 25th March 1958 and later exceeded 1,000 mph in level flight.
 Trials were going extremely well and the RCAF placed an order for 35 aircraft in June 1958.
 Despite the promise shown, the Canadian government cancelled the project in February 1959 after just five aircraft had been completed.